-Mark Manson argues that we are constantly forming before and after narratives of ourselves.
-These ‘hope narratives,’ however irrational, give our lives a sense of purpose and meaning and they are similar to the concept of human values.
+We are constantly forming before and after narratives of ourselves.
+They are what the author Mark Manson calls ‘hope narratives.’
+These narratives are what brings a sense of purpose and meaning in our lives and are similar to the concept of human values.

-Manson writes about the importance of forming a future narrative of yourself:
+Manson tells us about the importance of forming a future narrative about ourselves.

-This ability, Manson adds: the ability to think about and articulate a future for ourselves, is one of the ways our thinking brains can influence our feeling brains by nudging it into the correct lane of life.
+This ability, Manson adds, the ability to think about and articulate a future is one of the ways your thinking brains can influence our yfeeling brain by nudging it into the correct lane of life.

 “Life is one never-ending stream of pain, and to grow is not to find a way to avoid that stream, but rather, to dive into it and successfully navigate its depths.”

-Manson states a profound truth about life, that is: ‘Pain Is The Universal Constant,’ which is the 7th chapter in the book Everything is Fucked.
+Manson states a fundamental truth about life, that is: ‘Pain is The Universal Constant,’ which is chapter 7 of the book Everything is Fucked.

-The default human condition is to avoid pain and pursue pleasure.
-But this pursuit of happiness is toxic because it is misleading and self-defeating, as the author clarifies:
+He illuminates that the default human condition is to avoid pain and pursue pleasure, and says that this pursuit of happiness is toxic because it is misleading and self-defeating.

-The antidote, Manson suggests is to actively engage with pain and learn to suffer well.
+The antidote involves actively engaging with pain and learning to suffer well.

-“…while pain is inevitable, suffering is always a choice… there is always a separation between what we experience and how we interpret that experience.
+As Manson writes: “…while pain is inevitable, suffering is always a choice… there is always a separation between what we experience and how we interpret that experience…”